 Got an idea for a great domain name?
 Click on the image below to get the process started:

 For full step-by-step instruction on starting a site, take a look here.

 Disclosure: I do earn a commission if you signup to Bluehost using my link at no additional cost to you.
 Please know that I only recommend products and services that I find helpful and useful.
 If you do choose to purchase through my affiliate link, thank you for your support!

 Fashion Blogging 101

+The world of fashion sites is competitive, the quality is high so an effective way to gain attention and make your voice heard is to diversify your content and establish your originality.
 When your fashion site has been setup these are some of the things you should be aware of and follow in order to achieve success with your blogging:

 - Write about celebrity style – a lot of girls and women look up to the celebrities and dream of dressing like them and are looking to bloggers for advice.